 HOBT Cultural Appropriation Policy

 Please feel free to take this policy and adapt it to your context.
-We welcome your thoughts and feedback and would love to hear your experience.
-Please reach out to [email protected] to continue the conversation.
+We welcome your thoughts and feedback.
+Reach out to [email protected] to continue the conversation.

 HOBT commits to:

 - Promote artist, staff, board and audience awareness of how HOBT’s work represents the cultures of our neighbors and the cultures of the world.

 - Promote artist, staff, board and audience awareness of cultural appropriation and why it is harmful.

 - Establish a process for identifying, reporting, addressing and communicating about incidents of cultural awareness at HOBT.